 6. Suzuki Burgman 400

-The Burgman 400 is a legend and one of the pioneer models in the maxi scooter market.
-Having a reputation as one of the biggest selling and best performing maxi scooters about, Suzuki continue to strive and always improve their flagship scooter.
+The Burgman 400 is a legend and one of the pioneer models in the maxi-scooter market.
+Having a reputation as one of the biggest selling and best performing maxi scooters, Suzuki continues to strive and always improve their flagship scooter.
 Built from large diameter and thin wall tubes makes it lightweight and easy to handle.